コンテンツにスキップ

 Date: Saturday, August 26th

-This year, a summer tradition will return to Kanazawa's night sky for the first time in four years.
-At the end of August, as summer draws to a close, the Kanazawa Festival Fireworks Display will feature approximately 3,500 fireworks.
-Since its inception in 1975, the Kanazawa Festival has enlivened the city for three eras.
-To celebrate its return this year, in addition to the popular Starmine display, "Celebratory Fireworks" are planned.
-The best thing about this fireworks display is that it can be viewed from a variety of locations, including the beach and lawns of Umino Park, Hakkeijima, and Nojima Park.
-Enjoy the fireworks blooming over the sea from any vantage point.
+This year, a summer tradition returns to the night sky of Kanazawa after a four-year absence.
+At the end of August, as summer draws to a close, approximately 3,500 fireworks will be launched at the Kanazawa Festival Fireworks Display.
+The Kanazawa Festival has enlivened Kanazawa for three eras since its inception in 1975.
+This year, to celebrate its return after a four-year hiatus, in addition to the popular starburst fireworks, a special "celebratory fireworks" display is planned.
+One of the highlights of this fireworks display is that it can be viewed from a variety of locations, including the sandy beaches and lawns of Umi-no-Koen Park, as well as Hakkeijima and Nojima Park.
+You can enjoy the fireworks blooming over the sea from your favorite spot.

 Come and enjoy this summer spectacle blooming in the night sky in Kanagawa Prefecture!
 For information on paid seating and other details for each fireworks display, please check the official website in advance.